onlaj/Piano-LED-Visualizer/README.md

 | 66 | Sostenuto On/Off |
 | 67 | Soft Pedal On/Off |

-The "next_step" value decide if next step is activated when you press or release the pedal.
+The "next_step" value decides if next step is activated when you press or release the pedal.
 For example if you want to change settings after fully pressing Sostenuto pedal you should write it like:

     <control_number>66</control_number>
     <next_step>126</next_step>